Do Unto Others…

 You don’t ask for anything in return.
 But you will get plenty back.
 Your partners will reciprocate.
 And just as you have helped them succeed, they will help you in ways large and small to grow your business and prosper.

 Clayton Makepeace gave a great example of this yesterday during his Lifetime Achievement Award speech.
-(More on that below.)
 Four years ago, when his company was struggling with search engine optimization, he asked MaryEllen Tribby for a few pointers.
 She brought in every ETR staff member who knew about SEO for a half-day meeting.
 And they helped Clayton bring his site traffic up to speed.
 (And keep in mind that, at that point, Clayton was one of ETR’s competitors.)